 Our second overarching theme is the Defence of North America, with particular attentiveness to all-domain situational awareness and innovative options to address capability gaps (both identified and potential).
-NAADSN research on NORAD will critically analyze the command’s current and future roles in light of renewed strategic competition, emerging technologies, and shifting US defence priorities.
+NAADSN research on NORAD critically analyzes the command’s current and future roles in light of renewed strategic competition, emerging technologies, and shifting US defence priorities.
 If Canada is to remain strong at home and secure in North America, analysis of new threat vectors must be matched by a concerted effort to educate Canadians and Americans about NORAD.
-Specific initiatives will examine the Evolution of North American Defense, the future of the North Warning System, and national missile defence, and our team will conduct the first GBA+ analysis of NORAD.
-Another major theme will explore emergency/disaster response (with particular emphasis on Canada-US collaboration), critical infrastructure resiliency, and comprehensive approaches to leverage private and Indigenous sector capacity.
+Specific initiatives examine the Evolution of North American Defense, the future of the North Warning System, and national missile defence.
+Another major theme explores emergency/disaster response (with particular emphasis on Canada-US collaboration), critical infrastructure resiliency, and comprehensive approaches to leverage private and Indigenous sector capacity.

-Because Arctic and North American defence cannot be isolated from global dynamics, NAADSN will carefully monitor and analyze the capabilities and intentions of revisionist powers (including their changing interpretations of international laws and norms), and suggest how Canada and its allies can best deter Russian and Chinese aggression, as well as that of North Korea and other rogue state and non-state actors.
+Because Arctic and North American defence cannot be isolated from global dynamics, NAADSN carefully monitors and analyzes the capabilities and intentions of revisionist powers (including their changing interpretations of international laws and norms), and suggests how Canada and its allies can best deter Russian and Chinese aggression, as well as that of North Korea and other rogue state and non-state actors.

 Key Network Outcomes